Illegal sale of crude: Malami received funds without remittance, Reps allege

 The House of Representatives alleged yesterday said that the Minister of Justice and Attorney General of the Federation, Abubakar Malami, SAN, was in receipt of funds accrued from the sale of 48 million barrels of crude oil in a China deal without remitting same to the federation account.

-Consequently, the committee issued a summons to them for an appearance at a later date to answer the issue of crude oil sales and the loss of over $2.4 billion in revenue.
+Consequently, the committee issued a summons to them for appearance at a later date to answer to the issue of crude oil sales and the loss of over $2.4 bilion revenue.

 Aside from Malami, others summoned include the Finance Minister, Zainab Ahmed, the Nigerian National Petroleum Company Limited, NNPCL, the Nigerian Upstream Regulatory Commission, NEITI, oil and gas companies who engaged in export, and Oriental Energy Limited.